hunter-college-cs-ossd/git-exercise-01/README.md

 3. Add an `upstream` remote to this repository using the `git remote add ...` command.

-4. Add a new file in the `developers/` directory.
+4. Add a new file in the `sources/` directory.
 The filename should be named `YOUR_GITHUB_USERNAME.cpp` where you must replace `YOUR_GITHUB_USERNAME` by your actual GitHub username.
-This file should be a succinct C++ program that will output the single line `Hello world from YOUR_GITHUB_USERNAME`, where `YOUR_GITHUB_USERNAME` is replaced by your actual GitHub username.
+This file should be a succinct C++ program that will output two sentences.
+The first should be

+    * `Hello world from YOUR_GITHUB_USERNAME`,
+where `YOUR_GITHUB_USERNAME` is replaced by your actual GitHub username.
+    * The second should be a "fun fact" about yourself that you are willing to share, not only with us, but with the world.

     Your program should be a proper program, with proper documentation, and should be as short as you can make it.

 5. Compile and test your program to make sure it runs.